Artist-Divya/Artist-Divya/README.md

 - 👋 Hi, I’m @Artist-Divya
 - 👀 I’m interested in Problem Solving
-- 🌱 I’m currently learning Java Spring Boot
+- 🌱 I’m currently learning Java Spring Boot and PHP
-- 💞️ I’m looking to collaborate on any Java or Programming related projects
+- 💞️ I’m looking to collaborate on any Java or PHP related projects
 - 📫 How to reach me divyarahul03@gmail.com

 <!---